Intense East Coast storm to unleash snow, strong winds through Saturday

 Severe weather on the warm side

 On Friday evening, a clustered band of thunderstorms will begin lifting northeast out of the Gulf of Mexico and drifting ashore over the Florida Panhandle as the low’s attendant cold front sharpens to the west.
-With an abundance of wind shear, or a change of wind speed and/or direction with height, a number of those cells will rotate.
+With an abundance of wind shear, or a change of wind speed and/or direction with elevation, a number of those cells will rotate.
 Damaging straight-line winds and a few tornadoes are possible.
-The National Weather Service Storm Prediction Center has issued a level 3 out of 5 “enhanced risk” for severe weather, which covers Tallahassee and Panama City, Fla., as well as southern Georgia.
+The National Weather Service Storm Prediction Center has issued a Level 3 out of 5 “enhanced risk” of severe weather in an area covering Tallahassee and Panama City, Fla., as well as southern Georgia.

 6:58am CST #SPC Day1 Outlook Enhanced Risk: mainly tonight over parts of the eastern Florida Panhandle, northwestern Florida and southern Georgia https://t.co/GtEvHQ3UxE pic.twitter.com/yb1NDY33jK— NWS Storm Prediction Center (@NWSSPC) March 11, 2022